probe-lab/website/content.en/tools/parsec.md

 ```

 Our privileged region is `us-east-1`.
 That's where our main database resides and
 the schedulers run.
-We currently have three fleets of seven nodes each:
+We currently have four fleets of seven nodes each:

 1. `default` - uses the stock `go-libp2p-kad-dht` configuration
 2. `optprov` - uses the [Optimistic Provide](https://github.com/ipfs/kubo/blob/master/docs/experimental-features.md#optimistic-provide) approach to publish content